Salomon X Ultra 4 GTX

 Other Versions of the Salomon X Ultra 4

-We put the men’s low-top, Gore-Tex variation of the X Ultra 4 through its paces for this review, and that style is also offered in a women’s equivalent that costs the same and has a nearly identical construction.
-The women’s X Ultra 4 GTX is sold in different colorways than the men’s variation, but you can expect similar performance across the board.
+We put the men’s low-top, Gore-Tex variation of the X Ultra 4 through its paces for this review, and that style is also offered in a women’s equivalent that costs the same and has a nearly identical construction (other than being sold in different colorways).
+However, despite similar overall performance, our female tester experienced some fit issues (including too much room at the toes and too little at the midfoot) and rubbing from the plastic Quicklace toggle, although not everyone will have the same experience (for more, see our women’s X Ultra 4 review).
 If you hike mostly in mild weather or prioritize breathability, opting for the non-waterproof X Ultra 4 will save you $30 and 2.1 ounces.
-And finally, Salomon offers a mid-height Gore-Tex model, which provides additional protection and coverage at a higher weight (1 lb.
+And finally, Salomon offers Gore-Tex and non-waterproof mid-height models.
+Stacked up against the low version here, the X Ultra 4 Mid GTX provides additional protection and coverage at a higher weight (1 lb.
 14 oz.) and cost ($165).
-For a breakdown of that model, see our in-depth X Ultra 4 Mid review.
+For a breakdown of that boot, see our in-depth X Ultra 4 Mid review.

 - Despite the fairly aggressive and stable build, the X Ultra feels light and athletic on the trail.